GoogleChrome/web.dev/src/site/content/en/blog/optimize-vitals-lighthouse/index.md

   {% Img src="image/1L2RBhCLSnXjCnSlevaDjy3vba73/K9EPBZdSFoyXVDHoDjTx.png", alt="Preload the largest contentful paint image", width="800", height="489" %}
 </figure>

-{% Aside %} **Exercise great care when choosing to use preload**.
+{% Aside %} **Preload should be used sparingly**.
 Early network bandwidth is a scarce resource and using preload can come at the cost of another resource.
 To use preload effectively, make sure resources are being ordered correctly to avoid regressing other metrics when other resources in the page are also considered important (e.g. critical CSS, JS, fonts).
 The [cost of preload](https://docs.google.com/document/d/1ZEi-XXhpajrnq8oqs5SiW-CXR3jMc20jWIzN5QRy1QA/edit) covers this in more detail.
 {% endAside %}

 Lighthouse 6.5 and above now suggests opportunities to apply this optimization.